Department of Commerce, Community, & Economic Development - Alaska Oil and Gas Conservation Commission

 Percent of Oil & Gas Pools Evaluated

-Analysis of results and challenges: AOGCC’s reservoir engineer evaluates many oil and gas pools each year to ensure that operating companies are maximizing resource recovery.
-During FY2018, AOGCC met our goal of 20%.
+Analysis of results and challenges: AOGCC's reservoir engineer evaluates many oil and gas pools each year to ensure that operating companies are maximizing resource recovery.
+During FY2021, AOGCC exceeded the goal of 20%.

 |A3: Core Service - Minimize waste due to unnecessary flaring and venting of produced gas.|